kcrypt/scala-blake3/README.md

  - `done()` that returns a single byte hash value;
  - `doneBigInt(bitLength: Int)` that returns positive BigInt with specified length in bits;
  - `doneHex(resultLength: Int)` that returns hex encoded string with specified output length in characters;
- - `doneBaseXXX(len: Int)` that returns string representative of XXX encoded as it defined in RFC 4648 without padding.
+ - `doneBaseXXX(len: Int)` that returns string representative of XXX encoded as it defined in [RFC 4648] without padding.

 This implementation is thread-safe and you can use it in multithreaded environment.
 Anyway this implementation doesn't currently include any multithreading optimizations.

-As baseline for benchmarks I've used [BLAKE3jni] that is used original C/assembly version [c-0.3.7], that includes a lot of performance optimizations but this way introduced one limitation: unfortunately I can't measure memory footprint, because it is managed by original library.
+As baseline for benchmarks I've used [BLAKE3jni] that is used original C version [c-0.3.7], that includes a lot of performance optimizations likes [SSE 4.1 assembly] version, but this way introduced one limitation: unfortunately I can't measure memory footprint, because it is managed by original library.

 All benchmarks was performed on `JDK 15.0.1, OpenJDK 64-Bit Server VM, 15.0.1+9-18` at [Intel® Core™ i7-8700B] from Q2'18.